BJRitchie/MTRX2700_A3/README.md

 #### Soundtrack
 The python module "pygame" is installed onto the device and imported into the code to play music.

 ### Testing
+- When inputting a name, the word length cannot exceed 20 characters.
+If it does exceed 20 characters, a warning message is displayed which requests a shorter username.
+- A manual message can be sent over serial from the STM32F3Discovery board using the SerialOutputString function instead of using the LDR module to test the functionality of the checkpoints, soundtrack and sound effects, post-game username request and leaderboard.
+This is useful for when the LDR module is not available for use.